 - After a shot, the device did not react in any way. - Make sure that the acoustic or vibration excitation of the shot is properly accessible on the device, eg. by removing acoustic/vibration attenuation obstacles, repositioning of the device, or using different point for rifle mounted configuration. - Make sure that the device is in TRG mode and Armed (S1) state. - Check the configuration of the trigger sensitivity (TrigGain) and try to increase the level.
-Too high TrigGain value can however cause excessive false triggering by neighbor shooters. - The device is correctly triggered after a shot, but no velocity measurement result is shown, only "" appears on the display. - Try to reposition or realign (if the device is mounted on tripod) the device to increase the actual SNR measured value. - Monitor the value of SNR on the display and adjust the configuration of the detection threshold (DetThr).
+Too high TrigGain value can however cause excessive false triggering by neighbor shooters. - The device is correctly triggered after a shot, but no velocity measurement result is shown, only "" appears on the display in Standard Response TRG mode, or the previous measurement is still shown in Fast Response TRG mode. - Try to reposition or realign (if the device is mounted on tripod) the device to increase the actual SNR measured value.
+To see the measured SNR (even if it is below the threshold), the Standard Response TRG must be used. - Monitor the value of SNR on the display and adjust the configuration of the detection threshold (DetThr).
 Lower its value to allow the real measured SNR exceed the threshold.
 Too low DetThr value can however cause the excessive false detections caused by noise and/or interference. - The device stopped responding to the key presses. - Wait few seconds and make sure that the device is not performing some longer operation, e.g. a search for a free folder, saving to SD card, or some WiFi/web activity. - If this is not the case, restart the device by long 10 seconds press of [Power] key until it switches off and then power the device again. - The device triggers and measures the velocity but the SNR values are low (well below 20dB). - Under normal conditions, most common calibers (.22 .338) should have values of SNR above 20dB, the higher the better.
-Low values might mean also a delayed triggering causing the measurement to start late when the projectile is already at some distance from the muzzle.
+Low values might mean also a delayed